migtools/volume-snapshot-mover/docs/examples/lab_day.md

     `$ oc create -f config/crd/bases/`

 * Have a DPA CR such as below.
-Note the `` field to enable dataMover.
+Note the `enableDataMover` field.

 ```